 Removing Ladder Fuels: Small diameter tree thinning

-Small diameter tree thinning allows healthier trees to take in more water, nutrients and sunlight.
-Removing over crowded trees and ladder fuels reduces the fire fuel load and can be a preparation for prescribed burns.
+Selective small diameter tree thinning allows healthier trees to take in more water, nutrients and sunlight also allowing for slower growing hardwood and other species to take hold.
+Removing over crowded Doug fir, in some cases redwood, and understory ladder fuels reduces the fire fuel load and can be a preparation for prescribed burns.

 Watershed restoration / Infiltration

 The litter and duff layers over the forest’s mineral soil consist of decaying organic matter.
 These layers hold much of the water available to the ecosystem long after the rainy season and even into drought years.
-A portion of thinned materials can be mulched and/or tree trunks strategically placed within the landscape to increase water retention and reduce erosion.
+A portion of thinned materials can be mulched, and strategically placed tree trunks and large branches within the landscape increase water retention and reduce soil erosion.

-FRG encourages and offers support in the responsibility attached to forestland ownership; land with which social, ecological and economic well-being are so intimately intertwined.
+FRG encourages and offers support and incentive in the responsibility attached to forestland ownership; land with which social, ecological and economic well-being are so intimately intertwined.

 Incentivize local forest improvement projects by creating a market for thinned trees.